ImtiyaazDev/split-n-tip/README.md

 # 💰 Split-n-Tip

-Split-n-Tip is a bill and tip calulating application built with React.
+Split-n-Tip is a bill and tip calculating application built with React.
 This project includes a responsive design for mobile (or desktop) users.
 This project developed my confidence as a developer.
 I tried my best to structure the code and file structure for reusability and scalability.

 ## 🛠 Technologies